python-packaging-tutorial/mailroom/README.md

 * Has a command line interface script
 * Has tests

+(Python 3)

-So it serves as an example of a simple, but not too simple
+It serves as an example of a simple, but not too simple python package.

+You should be able to install it:

+`python setup.py install`

+or in develop mode:

+`python setup.py develop`

+or with pip in editable mode:

+`pip install -e ./`